WFXW: History

-On May 4, 2012, an application was filed with the FCC to transfer ownership of WXVT from Saga Communications to H3 Communications.
+On May 1, 2012, an application was filed with the FCC to transfer ownership of WXVT from Saga Communications to H3 Communications.
 H3 Communications was owned by the adult children of Charles Harker, president of Commonwealth Broadcasting Group, which owned WABG and NBC affiliate WNBD-LD (channel 33).
 On January 28, 2013, the FCC granted the sale of WXVT, and it was completed two days later.
 Commonwealth then took over WXVT's operations, effectively bringing all of the Delta's Big Three network stations under the control of one company.

 H3 Communications agreed to sell WXVT to Cala Broadcast Partners for $3.7 million on October 30, 2015; concurrently, Cala would purchase WABG-TV, WNBD-LD, and WFXW-LD from Commonwealth Broadcasting Group.
 Cala was jointly owned by Brian Brady (who owned several other television stations, mostly under the Northwest Broadcasting name) and Jason Wolff (who owned radio and television stations through Frontier Radio Management).
 On November 30, 2015, Cala assigned its right to purchase WXVT to John Wagner for $100,000.
 The sale was completed on August 1, 2016; on that date, the station went off the air, with Wagner stating in a filing with the FCC that it was looking for new programming.

-The licenses were separated into two on June 26, 2017, with a low-powered CBS affiliate carrying WXVT's former intellectual unit, and a station on channel 15 that was still dark.
-The latter license changed its call letters to WFXW on July 25.
+On June 26, 2017, the former WXVT operation was separated into two licenses, with the WXVT intellectual unit moving to a low-power facility on channel 17 and the channel 15 facility remaining dark.
+The channel 15 license changed its call letters to WFXW on July 25.

 On July 29, 2019, WFXW returned to the air as the new Ion Television affiliate for the Greenwood–Greenville area.
 WHCQ-LD (channel 8) in Cleveland, Mississippi, was the Delta's original Ion affiliate from 1998 until 2011 before dropping it for MyNetworkTV.

-In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brian Brady's television portfolio, which it intends to merge with Cox Television (which Apollo is acquiring at the same time) and stations spun off from Nexstar Media Group's purchase of Tribune Broadcasting, once the purchases are approved by the FCC.
-In March 2019 filings with the FCC, Apollo confirmed that its newly-formed broadcasting group, Terrier Media, would acquire Northwest Broadcasting, with Brian Brady holding an unspecified minority interest in Terrier.
-In June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
-The transaction was completed on December 17.